What is net income? Definition and how to calculate it

 Net income refers to the amount an individual or business makes after deducting costs, allowances and taxes.

-In commerce, net income is what the business has left over after all expenses, including salary and wages, cost of goods or raw material and taxes.
-For an individual, net income is the “take-home” money after deductions for taxes, health insurance and retirement contributions.
-Net income should ideally be greater than the expenditure to be indicative of financial health.
+For companies, net income is what a business has left over after expenses, including salary and wages, cost of goods or raw material and taxes.
+For individuals, net income is “take-home” pay after deductions for taxes, health insurance and retirement contributions.
+Ideally, net income should be greater than expenditures — that’s a sign of financial health.

 How to calculate net income